crodier/software-blog/_posts/2023-01-02-outage-Process.md

 regarding the outage, and how often to provide updates, as the standard is already known prior to the outage occuring.
 You would not want to show up to a fire and not know how who was communicating the progress of the fire and how and when.

-## How other organzanizations handle communications during emergencies
+## How other organizations handle communications during emergencies

-TODO:  How do firefirghers and surgeons communicate during emergencies, and how does the military.
+TODO:  How do firefighters and surgeons communicate during emergencies, and how does the military.

 ## Communication channels and timing

-Slack is used by many organziations.
+Slack is used by many organizations.
 We will use the messaging chat app named Slack here as a placeholder for whatever enterprise messaging chat system you have.
 Slack is used by many organzizations and is excellent for wide scale immediate and targeted communication.
 The features are also available in most open source chat apps like Mattermost.

 The Slack system has an extremely useful feature called a channel.
 One channel should exist for each major business group, as their "outage" channel.